swcarpentry/swc-releases/README.md

 Fully semi-automated with the following steps (create the branches, build and zenodo):

 - use `python3 rel.py A B ...`, where `B` is your .ini file, and `A` will take the values
-    - `2` will clone the repositories, you can pass a git depth with `--depth` to make the clone faster/smaller
+    - `2` will clone the repositories, you can pass a git depth with `--depth` to make the clone faster/smaller (NB: don't limit depth if you intend to use the repository to create the AUTHORS etc)
     - `3` will get the sha1 corresponding to the tip of `gh-pages`, you can then edit the .ini file if you want to release older versions for certain repositories
     - `4` will create the (empty) Zenodo submissions, adding some identifiers in the .ini file
     - `5` will create the branches, build the lessons, and push